raza1315/kind-k8s-3tier-app/README.md

 ## CHECK THE MANIFEST/YAML FILES FOR CREATING DEPLOYMENTS AND SERVICES.

 ## I am using the Internal Cluster IPs (as they are in same name space fronten,backend,nginx services so they can communicate using this just like docker networks ... sort of ;)  ) of frontend and backend service for proxy pass

+## -Raza